kashow2/Silence_Trimmer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; - [*On Windows*] Your Path can be found by searching Path in the Windows search bar, navigating to the Advanced tab of
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;system properties and going into Environmental Variables.

-**4**.
-On both dashboard.py and ffmpeg_trim.py, you need to change the file_path variable to where you've stored the AudioTrim_Classes.txt file!

-&nbsp;&nbsp;&nbsp;&nbsp; - line 11 on dashboard.py & line 12 on ffmpeg_trim.py